 For example, imagine a chemical spill requiring the evacuation of a neighborhood of 200 people.
 In this situation, because 200 people were impacted, there is a good chance the Court would find the Numerosity requirement fulfilled.
 Alternatively, imagine there was a defective product that injured 15 people.
 Based on Ferrara, it is likely the Court would not find the Numerosity requirement fulfilled in this instance.

 Numerosity is only one prerequisite.
 The others are “Typicality”, “Commonality” and “Adequacy”.
 We will examine each of these requirements in later blog posts.

-The attorneys at Karnas Law have years of years of experience litigating class actions on behalf of clients.
+The attorneys at Karnas Law have years of experience litigating class actions on behalf of clients.
 For example, Karnas Law won a multi-million dollar verdict on behalf of victims of a toxic chemical leak.
-If you and others have been injured arising from a single event or series of events, you may be able to pursue a class action lawsuit.
+If you and others have been injured arising from a single event or series of events, you may be able to pursue a class-action lawsuit.
 Contact Karnas Law for your free consultation today.